itsjorgebar/n-body-simulation/README.md

 {r_i}'' = \sum_{\substack{j = 1 \\ j \ne i}}^n \frac{Gm_j(r_j-r_i)}{{\| r_j-r_i \|}^3}
 -->

-The *n*-body problem consists of predicting the movement of *n* particles given their masses, initial positions, and velocities.
+The *n*-body problem consists of predicting the movement of *n* particles given their masses, initial positions, and initial velocities.

 Movement is influenced by gravitational force between the particles.
 The force exerted from mass *j* and received by mass *i* is described by Newton's law of gravity: